badpower45/discount-test/replit.md

 # System Architecture

 ## Frontend Architecture
-The application uses a React-based single-page application (SPA) architecture built with Vite as the build tool.
+The application uses a React-based Progressive Web App (PWA) architecture built with Vite as the build tool.
 The frontend leverages React Router for client-side routing and implements a context-based state management system through `AppContext` to share application state across components.

 **Key Design Decisions:**
 - **Component Structure**: Modular components for different user roles (LandingPage, CustomerDiscountPage, MerchantDashboard, AdminDashboard)
 - **State Management**: React Context API for global state management of offers, discount codes, and customers
 - **UI Framework**: Comprehensive use of Radix UI components with custom styling through shadcn/ui component library
 - **Styling**: TailwindCSS for utility-first styling with custom CSS variables for theming support
+- **PWA Integration**: Service Worker for offline support and push notifications
+- **Mobile-First**: Optimized for mobile devices with installable app capabilities

 ## Backend Architecture
 The application uses Supabase as a Backend-as-a-Service (BaaS) solution, providing PostgreSQL database, authentication, and real-time APIs.
 The backend architecture follows a serverless approach with Supabase handling all server-side operations.